Most people wonder do guinea pigs need exercise wheels and balls because guinea pigs look like hamsters, chinchillas, mice, and other rodents.

 Guinea pigs are adventurous creatures and setting up an obstacle course is a great way to stimulate a guinea pig and strengthen its agility.

-Before you set up a whole course though, you may want to train your guinea pig the right way so your pet can actually complete the course, keeping in mind the guinea pigs are not athletic animals.
+Before you set up a whole course though, you may want to train your guinea pig the right way so your pet can complete the course, keeping in mind that guinea pigs are not athletic animals.

 When choosing the equipment for your obstacle course, ensure that the equipment is low to the ground, stable, and wide enough for the piggy to use safely.